 Home > Videos > Literature > The History Of American Literature > Power And Alienation And Into The Eighties

-With this title, you'll examine the poetry and prose published during the 40-year period that followed World War II.
-Use our 2 online educational video titles to examine American prose and poetry published during the 40-year period following World War II.
+Use our 2 online educational video titles to examine American prose and poetry published during the 40-year period following World War 2.
 Writers discussed include Saul Bellow, Ralph Ellison, Joseph Heller, Norman Mailer, J.D.
 Salinger, and John Updike.

 Learning Objectives: